fourmolu/fourmolu/DEVELOPER.md

 1. Create PR as usual and merge into `master`
     1. In the `check_sdist` CI job, check the output of the `stack sdist` step for any warnings.

-1. Go to the GitHub actions page + click "Run workflow" on the `master` branch
+1. Go to the GitHub Actions page, click on the "CI" workflow, and click "Run workflow" on the `master` branch

 1. Upload the package to Hackage
     1. Download the `fourmolu-sdist` artifact from CI